apache/druid/docs/content/tutorials/tutorial-compaction.md

 ## Compact the data

-Let's now combine these 24 segments into one segment.
+Let's now compact these 51 small segments.

 We have included a compaction task spec for this tutorial datasource at `quickstart/tutorial/compaction-final-index.json`: